visionbyangelic/Neuro-Fatigue-Prediction/README.md

     ```bash
     jupyter notebook notebooks/fatigue_prediction_CNN.ipynb
     ```
-## ⚠️ Limitations & Future Work
+## ⚠️ Experimental Design & Limitations
-To ensure transparency, we acknowledge the following constraints in this Proof-of-Concept:
+**Why Intra-Subject?**
+For this Proof-of-Concept, I deliberately utilized an **Intra-Subject Design** to control for inter-subject variability (skull thickness, impedance).
+This validates that the physiological biomarker (Theta Spike) is detectable by the 1D-CNN before introducing morphological confounders.

+**Current Constraints:**
-1. **Subject Generalization:** The model was trained on intra-subject data.
-Future work requires LOSO (Leave-One-Subject-Out) validation to ensure the model works on new users without calibration.
+1. **Generalization:** Future work requires **LOSO (Leave-One-Subject-Out)** validation to extend the model to new users without calibration.
-2. **Signal Artifacts:** While Bandpass filtering removes drift, EOG (eye blink) artifacts in the Delta band (1-4Hz) remain a confounder.
-Future iterations will implement ICA (Independent Component Analysis) for cleaner neural isolation.
+2. **Signal Artifacts:** While Bandpass filtering removes drift, EOG (eye blink) artifacts in the Delta band (1-4Hz) remain a potential confounder.
+Future iterations will implement **ICA (Independent Component Analysis)** for cleaner neural isolation.

 ---
 ## 📚 References